 Film Friendly Texas Highlights

-Film Friendly certification often results in a mutually beneficial experience between communities and productions.
-Below are some highlights of how communities have worked with productions to bring about immediate and long term benefits.
+Film Friendly certification ensures a mutually beneficial production experience for residents and media industry professionals alike.
+Below are some highlights and economic impact case studies showing how Film Friendly certified communities have worked with productions to bring about immediate and long-term benefits.

 Photo: Van Redin / Nat Geo